A Meta Path Based Evaluation Method for Enterprise Credit Risk: Experiments

 \subsection{Data and settings}

 In our experiments, three datasets recording enterprises' statistics are used for comparison.
-GEM\footnote{The Growth Enterprise Market from Shenzhen Stock Exchange} and STAR\footnote{The Science and Technology Innovation Board from Shanghai Stock Exchange} datasets are about the SMEs of high technology, and SB\footnote{The Small and Medium-sized Enterprise Board from Shenzhen Stock Exchange} dataset are about traditional enterprises.
+GEM(The Growth Enterprise Market from Shenzhen Stock Exchange) and STAR (The Science and Technology Innovation Board from Shanghai Stock Exchange) datasets are about the SMEs of high technology, and SB (The Small and Medium-sized Enterprise Board from Shenzhen Stock Exchange) dataset are about traditional enterprises.
 All the datasets can be downloaded from CSMAR (\url{https://www.gtarsc.com}).
 As this paper only considers four types of financial entities (\emph{person}, \emph{commodity}, \emph{enterprise} and \emph{news}), our experiments are only performed on the enterprises those at least relate to one person, one commodity, one other enterprise and one piece of news.

 The risk information about whether an enterprise is lack of credibilities, a person is lack of qualifications and a commodity is lack of reliabilities is obtained from CSMAR and cninf (\url{http://www.cninfo.com.cn}), which provide an authoritative and professional assessment on the entities.
-The news information is collected from China Judgements Online \url{https://wenshu.court.gov.cn}.
+The news information is collected from China Judgements Online (\url{https://wenshu.court.gov.cn}).
 The final details of datasets is shown in Table \ref{tab:statistical}.

 As the gathered risk information may not be complete, for some important but unknown entities, we use the model in Section \ref{subsubsec:nega} to infer their risk.
 If an entity's inferred probability is larger than $0.75$, it is deemed as risky.

 Since the brought impact from a meta path decreases with its length increasing, we only consider the meta paths with length less than 6.
 And, the meta paths which do not start with SME type are not selected for our experiments.
 With the proposed MP features, we test their performance using a default prediction model which is used to learn the weights associated with those features.
 The logistic regression model is taken as the prediction model, which is optimized by MLE (Maximum Likelihood Estimation).